 There are also remnants of mining structures throughout the park.
 All mines and adits have been sealed.
 However, the San Cristobal mine may be viewed from behind a locked gate.
 For your safety, please do not climb on any structures.

-Ranger guided nature and history walks are available upon request.
-Call (408) 268-3883 for more information.
+Guided nature and history walks are available upon request.
+Call (408) 918-7770 for more information.
+For information on school field trip opportunities and custom tours of the Mining Museum, visit the education page

 CATCH AND RELEASE...
 PLEASE DON'T EAT THE FISH